-Shelter capacity (number of animals, which it is capable to accommodate) is set when the object is created.
-By default it is the value of the constant DefaultPlacesCount.
-We use the field usedPlaces to monitor the occupied cells (at the same time we use it to index into the array for "pointing" to the first space from left to right in the array).
+Shelter capacity (number of animals that can be accommodated) is set when the object is created.
+By default, it is the value of the constant DefaultPlacesCount.
+We use the field usedPlaces to monitor the occupied cells (at the same time we use it as index in the array for "pointing" to the first free place, counting from left to right in the array).

-We have created a method for adding a new dog into the shelter – Shelter() and respectively for releasing from the shelter – Release(int).
+We have created a method for adding a new dog into the shelter – Shelter() and a method for releasing one from the shelter – Release(int).

-The method Shelter() adds each new animal in the first free cell in the right side of the array (if there is any free).
+The method Shelter() throws an exception if there are no cells free, otherwise it adds a new animal to the first free cell, counting from the left side of the array.

-The method Release(int) accepts the number of cell from which the dog will be released (i.e. the index number in the array, where it is stored a link to the object of type Dog).
+The method Release(int) accepts the number of the cell from which a dog will be released (i.e. the index of the array, where a link is stored to the object of type Dog to be released.

-Then it moves all animals which are having a bigger cell number then the current cell, from which we will release a dog, with a position to the left (steps 2 and 3 are shown in the diagram below).
+Then it moves all animals, which have a higher cell number then the emptied cell, one position to the left (steps 2 and 3 are shown in the diagram below).

-Released cell at position usedPlaces-1 is marked as free, and a value null is assigned to it.
-This provides release of the reference to it and respectively allows the system to clean memory (garbage collector), to release the object if it is not used anywhere else in the program at this moment.
-This prevents from indirect loss of memory (memory leak).
+The emptied cell at position usedPlaces-1 is marked as free and a value of null is assigned to it.
+This erases the reference, allowing the system to clean the memory (garbage collector) for the object that is no longer used, preventing indirect loss of memory (memory leak).

-Finally, it assigns the number of the last free cell to a usedPlaces field (steps 4 and 5 of the scheme above).
+Finally, the number of the last free cell is assigned to the usedPlaces field (steps 4 and 5 of the scheme above).

-It is visible that the “removal” of an animal from a cell could be a slow operation, because it requires the transfer of all animals from the next cells with one position left.
-In the chapter "Linear Data Structures" we will discuss also more efficient ways of presenting the animal shelter, but for now let’s focus on the topic about generic types.
+In case of many animals, the “removal” of an animal from a cell could be a slow operation, because it requires the transfer of all animals from adjacent cells one position to the left.
+In the chapter "Linear Data Structures", we will discuss more efficient ways of representing the animal shelter, but for now, we focus on the topic of generic types.

-So far we succeed implementing functionality of the shelter – the class AnimalShelter.
-When we work with objects of type Dog, everything compiles and executes smoothly:
+So far, we succeed in implementing the functionality of a shelter – the class AnimalShelter.
+When we work with objects of type Dog everything compiles and executes smoothly: